mdz337426/mdz337426/README.md

 - 🌱 I’m currently learning ...
 C++, DSA
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... will told you later.🥶
-- 🤔 I’m looking for help with ...

 - 💬 Ask me about ...
 Nothing
 - 📫 How to reach me: ... 🫠(`z._.007_`)
 - 😄 Pronouns: ...
+Z
 - ⚡ Fun fact: ...
 Multitalented😁